Your Pet, Our Passion.

 If hairballs are the cause of your cat’s vomiting then (as well as frequently grooming your cat to reduce hair ingestion) it is advisable to feed a diet containing fibres to help minimise hairball formation by improving transit of ingested hair through the cat’s gastrointestinal tract where it can be safely expelled in faeces.

-Talk to your vet about which diet they would recommend in case of a poorly or vomiting cat.
+Talk to your vet about which diet they would recommend in case of a frequently vomiting cat based on their medical history and age.

 Related articles